Mazurkas, Op. 7 (Chopin)

 The Mazurkas, Op.
 7 are a set of five mazurkas by Frédéric Chopin.
-The mazurkas were mostly written in 1830–1831 and were published in 1832.
-This is the only set of Chopin's mazurkas that contains 5 pieces; all the composer's other published sets consist of either 3 or 4 mazurkas each.
-It is dedicated to Paul Emile Johns.
+The mazurkas were mostly written in 1830–1831 (Nos.
+2 and 4 exist in earlier versions from 1829 and 1824) and were published in 1832 by Maurice Schlesinger.
+This is the only set of Chopin's mazurkas that contains five pieces (Jan Ekier's urtext edition places No. 5 as the fifth mazurka in Op.
+6); all the composer's other published sets consist of either three or four mazurkas each.
+It is dedicated to Paul Emile Johns, a German–American pianist from New Orleans who met Chopin in 1832 in Paris.